icpc/ccs-specs/readme.md

   `roles` array of objects, each with a `type`, optional `title`, and optional `team_id`, to support persons with multiple roles.
 - Added `coach` as a supported [account](json_format#accounts) type.
+- Added `desktop` and `webcam` as known [file reference](json_format#file-reference) tags, and added a best practice recommendation for ordering file references from most to least generally applicable.

 ## References